randie/macsetup/README.md

-# macsetup
+# macsetup (WIP)

-My Mac configuration files and setup script for quickly bootstrapping a new MacBook (Intel or Apple Silicon).
+My Mac dot files and setup script for quickly bootstrapping a new MacBook (Intel or Apple Silicon).

 > **Note:** This README contains Mermaid diagrams.
 To preview them locally:
 > - In **VS Code**, install the extension `bierner.markdown-mermaid` (via Homebrew Bundle: `vscode "bierner.markdown-mermaid"`).